Japan's Kioxia to seek listing as early as Dec after delay -paper

 A Kioxia spokesman said the company wanted to "consider the best timing" for listing, when asked about the report.

 Kioxia had originally planned to list on the Tokyo Stock Exchange on Oct.
-6.
+6, offering up to 334.3 billion yen ($3.2 billion) in what would have been Japan's biggest initial public offering (IPO) this year.

+The memory chip market is bracing for the impact of tighter U.S. restrictions on Huawei Technologies Co Ltd HWT.UL that came into force on Sept.
+15.

+The curbs ban global suppliers from selling chips made using U.S. technology to the Chinese telecoms giant without a special licence, and Kioxia has warned they could trigger memory chip oversupply and lower prices.

 ((ran.kim@thomsonreuters.com; +81-3-4563-2740))